sarkonovich/Alexa-Hue/README.md

 When you get to the step that says, "When you are ready to add your own code, edit the function and select the Code tab," you'll be copying and pasting in the text from lambda_passthrough.js.
 Add your code as Node.js.
 Just copy and paste lambda_passthrough.js in the code editor.

 ######Installing the Server
+First, [download the .zip file](https://github.com/sarkonovich/Alexa-Hue/archive/master.zip) of this repo, and unzip it in a folder that's easy to get to.

-There are two ways to set this up.
+There are two ways to set the server up.
 If you're running the server on Windows or OSX, the easiest way to get up and running is with a Docker containter.
 (Thanks to [jpeffer](https://hub.docker.com/r/jpeffer/docker-alexa-hue/) for the work on Windows and OSX!
 The container includes the correct version of Ruby and everything required to get the server talking to your skill.

 If you have a Raspberry Pi 3, you can  still use Docker, though there are a few additional steps required to get Docker running on a Pi 3.
 Thanks to [eschizoid](https://github.com/eschizoid) for the RaspberryPi build of Alexa Hue, and for the startup script.)